While on vacation in England last month, we spent some time in Oxford.

 Here is where the The Lord of the Rings was read aloud by Tolkien himself.
 C.S.
 Lewis, a positive force in his life, had encouraged him to finish the tale.
 Although Tolkien believed Williams was not enthused with his work during their meetings, five years later, Williams asked to borrow the manuscript.
 He read it in its entirety and conveyed to Tolkien that he experienced a sense of freedom — and a connection with freedom — while he read it.
 He may have been slow with his support, but…better late than never.

 I’m now reading The Inklings by Humphrey Carpenter, which casts light on the lives of these three writers and the dynamics of their personalities.

 Writing is a solitary practice, but with support and encouragement from friends, great art is realized.
-Great literature also has a ripple effect in that it inspires others to see the world differently and allows our imaginations to be set free.
+Great literature also has a ripple effect in that it inspires others to see the world differently.